 Ada has no preference rules to resolve ambiguities of calls on primitive operations of tagged types.
 Hence the related vulnerability documented in ISO/IEC 24772-1:2022 subclause 6.41 does not apply to Ada.

-6.41.2 Guidance to language users
+6.41.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.41.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.41.5 of ISO/IEC 24772-1;

-Use the overriding indicators on potentially inherited subprograms to ensure that the intended set of operations are overridden, thus preventing the accidental redefinition or failure to redefine an operation of the parent.
+Use the overriding indicators on potentially inherited subprograms to ensure that the intended set of operations are overridden, thus preventing the accidental redefinition or failure to redefine an operation of the parent;

 Specify aspect Pre’Class and aspect Post’Class aspects when a primitive operation is initially defined, to indicate the properties of inputs that any overridings shall accept, and the properties of outputs that any overridings shall produce.